VWeiTech/my-website/docs/AWS/AWS-SAA/AWS-SAA-EN/concept-set.md

 - Legal Hold:
   • protect the object indefinitely, independent from retention period
   • can be freely placed and removed using the s3:PutObjectLegalHold IAM permission

+Amazon OpsWorks is a fully managed configuration management service that helps you automate the deployment and management of your applications across AWS.